brianmathews/PPTcrunch/README.md

    - The embedded FFmpeg includes NVENC support automatically
    - If GPU fails, the program automatically falls back to CPU compression
 5. **Network connectivity**: Initial setup requires internet access to download FFmpeg binaries (one-time only)
+6. **Temporary directories not cleaned up**: If you see `PPT-temp` or `PPTX-working` directories left behind:
+   - This usually happens when file handles are still open during cleanup
+   - The program will show warnings and provide the full paths for manual deletion
+   - Try closing any applications that might have the files open
+   - The `C:\ffmpeg` directory is intentionally preserved for performance

 ## Architecture